I’m an independent journalist who’s interested in the effects of technology on both the media industry and press freedom.

 I was most recently a senior reporter at Freedom of the Press Foundation, where I launched a project called the U.S. Press Freedom Tracker.
 The Tracker is a comprehensive online database of press freedom violations — arrests of journalists, attacks on reporters, seizures of journalists’ communications, and so on — that have occurred in the United States since 2017.

-Before joining the Freedom of the Press Foundation, I spent three years covering the print and digital media industries for Politico.
-I previously interned at the New York Observer and the Columbia Journalism Review.
+Before joining the Freedom of the Press Foundation, I spent three years writing about the business of print and digital media for Politico.
+My reporting has also appeared in the Columbia Journalism Review and the New York Observer.